HybridDog/treecapitator/README.md

-[Mod] treecapitator [treecapitator]

-This mod is makes digging a trunk node of a tree destroy the whole tree including the leaves and the fruits.
-There are many settings, such as dropping no leaves but only saplings (as leafdecay does it).<br/>
-Holding shift you can avoid its function to dig the single trunk node.<br/>
+With the treecapitator mod for Luanti, when a player digs part of a tree's stem, the whole tree is felled at once.

+There are many settings, for example an option to control whether leaves are dropped, too, or only saplings, resembling leafdecay behaviour.
+Support for moretrees is disabled by default and can be enabled with a setting.

+If players want to dig single trunk nodes instead of whole trees, they can hold the shift key.
-Neighbour trees are detected and preserved.<br/>
+When felling a tree, neighbouring trees are detected and left unharmed.

 This mod is based on Jeja's timber mod, however, the code was revised over and over, so it became a different mod (according to the [broom theory](https://www.youtube.com/watch?v=51n-EBigXmg) that is).<br/>